Sajakhtar/cryptocanons/README.md

 # Welcome 👋 to CryptoCanons

-Foobar is a Python library for dealing with word pluralization.

-## About
+[CryotoCanons](https://www.cryptocanons.com/) is a Cryoto news and price curator web app.

+It was developed in 2 weeks as the final project for batch #676 of the [Le Wagon](https://www.lewagon.com/) Web Development Bootcamp in Dubai.

-Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.
+CryotoCanons is a Ruby on Rails web app that uses a base template from [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon](https://www.lewagon.com) team.

+Currently it was designed to be __mobile only__, but will be updated to be fully responsive.

+# Screenshots

+schema image
+app screenshots

 ## Demo and Pitch

- Embed or link to Demo day video
+ Embed or link to Demo day video - *coming soon*

 ___